PlaidWeb/Publ/example_site/content/manual/Template format.md

 All template types get the default Flask objects; there is more information about these on the [Flask templating reference](http://flask.pocoo.org/docs/0.12/templating/).

-Of note, the `url_for` method is available.
-You will probably only want to use the `static` endpoint (for serving up static files such as stylesheets), but you also have access to the `entry` and `category` endpoints if you need them for some reason.
-(However, you will usually just be using the appropriate methods on the objects providced to the template.)

 The following additional things are provided to the request context:

 * **`arrow`**: The [Arrow](https://arrow.readthedocs.io/en/latest/) time library